Case Study: "Think Of The Radio"

-Weekly, Empirical Designs will premier a new piece of artwork inspired by a randomly selected strategy from a special deck of cards called the ”Oblique Strategies”.
-The series will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
-This week’s strategy is titled “Think Of The Radio”.
+Every so often, Empirical Designs will release a piece of artwork inspired by a randomly selected prompt from a special deck of cards called the ”Oblique Strategies”.
+The method will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
+This week’s prompt is titled “Think Of The Radio”.

 Growing up in the age of the Walkman, I didn’t have much of a personal relationship with the radio.
 When I think of the term “radio” I always picture a golden age, way before my time filled with antiquated broadcasting equipment, and fast talking announcers.
 The radio always seemed so unique yet ethereal to me.
 So in this week’s entry I set out to investigate how radios are built and operate, and how they came into the mainstream and morphed how we consume media in the modern day.